DarkCart/NBasic/README.md

 # NBasic

-The incredibly easy to parse, BASIC-like language by John Whiteaker.
+The incredibly easy to parse, BASIC-like language by John Whiteaker(and friends).